dan9418/play-what/README.md

 This repo is under active development is is highly unstable.

 ## How Does It Work?

+You can think of the interface like a folder tree.
+A folder can contain subfolders or musical concepts.
+Play What currently supports the following concepts:

+- Notes
+- Intervals
+- Chords
+- Scales/Modes

+### The Basics

+The most basic concept is the **interval**.
+An interval measures the difference between two notes.
+A list of interval presets is available *here*.

+If we give the interval a *root*, it then becomes a **note**.
+Think of it this way: the root itself is a note, so it provides a point of reference for measuring distance.
+The point on the other end of that distance is also a note, which is defined by the starting note and the distance from it.
+A list of note presets can be found *here*.

+Chords, Scales, and Modes are simply lists of notes or intervals.
+In Play What terms, chords are notes played simultanously and scales are notes played sequentially.
+If a chord or scale is defined with intervals, it simply describes a list of musical distances.
+Likewise, if we provide root note, we can add all of those distances to the root and derive a list of notes.
+See here for presets.

+We can abstract these concepts one level further by putting serveral of them in a folder, or **group**.
+A group is intentionally flexible, and can represent a number of concepts like chord progressions, song sections, and melodies.

+### Using the App

+The relationship between these concepts becomes more evident when we see them in action.
+The app allows us to create or import presents from each of these concepts and organize them in a folder tree specific to our needs.
+If we create a group, we can zoom in to see its subitems.
+If we create a chord, we can zoom in to see its constituent notes.
+And so on.

+At each level of the tree, we see the *name* of the data, the *type* of the data, and a *preview* of its contents.

+You'll notice right away the lower interface is divided into two halves.
+One half is for the data, which we have already covered.
+The other half is for a **viewer**, or visualization of the data.
+Viewers do not display data in groups, but they can still be edited at the group level so the same viewer is applied to all of its children.
+You can easily tell whether or not you are in a group by the presence of the *meter*.
+The meter shows the distribution of notes, similar to a keyboard.

+Every concept and group in your folder tree is independently customizable.
+That means that every **node** can have a different root, instrument viewer, etc...

+At every level, we can preview the details of its subitems by clicking the *expand* button (+).
+This will keep you on the current level, but give you more details about the child.
+We can also focus on just the child by clicking the *zoom* button (=>).

+Also at every level, we have number of configuration options and actions available.
+These can be accessed through the *action* button (...)
+The exact options are determined by the context of the data.
+More detailed documentation coming soon...

+Finally, we have the ability to toggle the *octave filter* and *play sound*.

+## Show Me The Math
 ### Pods
 The foundational building block of Play What is a block called a pod.
 In it's most raw, basic form, a pod is simply a pair of two numbers.
 [0,0]